The wisdom of not knowing lies in the humility of accepting that we don’t have all the answers and can’t single-handedly solve complex problems.

 ‘Colour is a power which directly influences the soul.’

-‘The most precious thing we can give to another is our presence, which contributes to the collective energy of mindfulness and peace.
-We can sit for those who can’t sit, walk for those who can’t walk, and create peace and stillness within us for people who have no stillness or peace.’
+‘The most precious thing we can give to another is our presence, which contributes to the collective energy of mindfulness and peace.’

 Many of us do yearn for a sense of stillness among all the rushing around, some time for quiet reflection and rest.